xBuke/Odvjetnikai/README.md

 - **Register**: Navigate to `/register` to create a new account
 - **Login**: Use `/login` to sign in
 - **Logout**: Click the logout button in the top-right corner
+- **Free Trial**: All new users automatically get a 7-day free trial with access to all features (limit 20 items)

 All routes are protected - unauthenticated users will be redirected to the login page.